Welcome to the personal web site of Ashley Davis.

 I have years of experience managing development teams, preparing technical strategies and creation of software products.
 I can explain complicated technology to senior management.
 I have delivered cutting-edge products in fast-paced and high-pressure environments.
 I know how to focus and prioritize to get the important things done.

 I am a passionate technologist and agile practitioner.
 I have had great success with TDD and am convinced of its ability to produce better code that stabilizes more quickly while being evolved rapidly.
-I’m a fan of functional programming and its potential for safety, predictability & concurrency.
+I’m a fan of functional programming principles and their potential for safety, predictability & concurrency.

 I contribute to open source and have founded multiple industry groups.

-Please find me on LinkedIn for the full list of employment history, projects and publications.
+Please find me on LinkedIn for my full history.

-I also did a lot of open-source work while at Real Serious Games, you’ll find some very useful code for working with Unity and Node.js on the Real Serious Games Github account.
+I also did open-source work while at Real Serious Games, you’ll find some very useful code for working with Unity and Node.js on the Real Serious Games Github org.

 I have two blogs.